brombal/stylix-docs/markdown/basics.md

 />
 ```

-Notice how these features don't come from Stylix, but are rather just a result of the way it integrates with React.
+Notice how these features don't come from Stylix, but instead are simply a result of the way it integrates with React.

 ## Dynamic styles

-Of course, styles don't need to be fixed, static values.
+Of course, styles don't need to be fixed, constant values.
 Just like any other props, the values can come from a component's state, prop values, or any other variable.
 In the following example, a dropdown value is stored in a state variable, which is used to set the color of the text below it:

 ```tsx-render-app
 function App() {